fboldewin/COM-Code-Helper/README.md

 # Microsoft-SDK-Vtable-Structs.py
 This IDAPython script creates vtables derrived from Microsoft SDK.
+Execution of the script takes a while, as lot of structures are created.
+After the script finished, go to the COM code you like to reconstruct, press 'T' and select the correct vtable-structure.

 To learn about COM check out the Microsoft website: